 This website features the work of Karin Wach, a German-born artist, writer and psychoanalytic psychotherapist living and working in England.
 Her work is concerned with loss, memory and transformation.
-For example, in three major bodies of work it engages with the changes occurring along the Thames through the “transformation of snapshot into medium into painting”.
+Three major bodies of work engage with the changes occurring along the Thames through the “transformation of snapshot into medium into painting”.
 Individual artworks and installations explore other media and concerns.

-Multiples of two photographs on sprayed MDF board
+Multiples of one photo on sprayed MDF board